roger-luiz/roger-luiz/README.md

 - :eyes: Looking for an opportunity as an intern in the development area.
 - **Front-end, UI/UX, Back-end, Database.**

-> No one does when they begin.
-Ideas don’t come out fully formed.
+> Ideas don’t come out fully formed.
 They only become clear as you work on them.
 You just have to get started.

 ### Languages and Tools
 <p align="left">